HOME · Biodiversity

 How long do lions live

-Photo by Ansie Potgieter on Unsplash
+Photo by Ansie Potgieter on Unsplash.

-7. Lions live between 8-25 years
+7. Lions live between 8-25 years.

-In the wild, lions may survive for 8 to 10 years, which is relatively short compared to an expected lifespan of over 25 years in captivity.
+In the wild, lions may survive for 8 to 10 years, relatively short compared to an expected lifespan of over 25 years in captivity.
 Many factors contribute to the short life expectancy in the wild, but female lions have a better chance at a long life than males.
 That’s because the young males often get kicked out of the pride around the age of three.

 There are regular fatal fights to defend the lion’s position in the pride.
 Adult male lions also commit infanticide when they take over a new pride.
 When a new dominant male joins a pride, he often kills off all the cubs to start a new family carrying his genes only.